Veslyquix/SRR_FEGBA/Readme.md

 Marianne portrait by Garytop
 Hilda (FE16) portrait by Garytop
 Leonie portrait by Tobiki
-Seteth portrait by Glaciemnox
+Seteth portrait by emkat, Eden
 Flayn portrait by Redbean
-Hanneman portrait by Glaciemnox
+Hanneman portrait by emkat, Eden
 Manuela portrait by Garytop
-Gilbert portrait by Glaciemnox
+Gilbert portrait by emkat, Eden
-Alois portrait by UltraxBlade
+Alois portrait by emkat, Eden
-Catherine portrait by Garytop
+Catherine portrait by emkat, Eden
 Shamir portrait by Wasdye
-Cyril portrait by Emkat
+Cyril portrait by emkat, Eden
-Jeritza portrait by Emkat
+Jeritza portrait by emkat, Eden
 Yuri portrait by HyperGammaSpaces
 Balthus portrait by MeatOfJustice
 Hapi portrait by JeyTheCount
 Constance portrait by Atey
+Arundel portrait by emkat, Eden
+Deathknight portrait by emkat, Eden
+FlameEmperor portrait by emkat, Eden
+Gatekeeper portrait by emkat, Eden
+Gregoire portrait by Maximus, Eden
+Holst portrait by Maximus, Eden
+IoniusIX portrait by Eden
+Jeralt portrait by emkat, Eden
+JeritzaDeathKnight portrait by emkat, Eden
+Judith portrait by Maximus, Eden
+Koastas portrait by emkat, Eden
+Kronya portrait by BuskHusker, emkat, Eden
+Ladislava portrait by emkat, Eden
+Lambert portrait by emkat, Eden
+Lonato portrait by emkat, Eden
+Ludwig portrait by Eden
+Metodey portrait by emkat, Eden
+Miklan portrait by emkat, Eden
+Monica portrait by emkat, Eden
+Randolph portrait by emkat, Eden
+Rhea portrait by emkat, Eden
+Rodrigue portrait by emkat, Eden
+Shahid portrait by emkat, Eden
+Solon portrait by emkat, Eden
+Sothis portrait by emkat, Eden
+Thales portrait by emkat, Eden
+Tomas portrait by emkat, Eden
+Waldemar portrait by Maximus, Eden

 // fe17